MicrosoftDocs/dynamics365smb-docs/business-central/finance-about-calculating-unit-cost.md

 > [!NOTE]
 > The **Unit Cost** field is not updated if the current unit cost is higher than zero and the new unit cost is zero.
 A unit cost of zero is considered an exception from regular business.
 Therefore, the current unit cost is retained to provide the last known, relevant value.
 This exception applies even if the existing inventory has been revalued to zero.

-In the **Unit Cost** field on the item card you can drill down to view the history of transactions that the average cost of units on hand is calculated from in the **Average Cost Calc.
+In the **Unit Cost** field on the item card, you can drill down to view the history of transactions that the average cost of units on hand is calculated from in the **Average Cost Calc.
 Overview** window.

 ## Unit cost calculation for purchases